aatharvauti/auti.dev/content/projects/honeytrack.md

 The first step and concern behind developing this project were to ensure data privacy and safety by every means for every organization.
 Everything was built from scratch to come up with a safe and extremely secure tool.
 To initiate the process an environment was created in which a honeypot could be set up.

-To accomplish this stage, **Docker** 🐋, an open-source software, helped us create a base of the **LINUX** 🐧 system where we could build the entire honeypot.
-When the **intruder** 👺 first tries to intrude into the system uses a **brute force** attack.
+To accomplish this stage, **Docker**, an open-source software, helped us create a base of the **LINUX** system where we could build the entire honeypot.
+When the **intruder** first tries to intrude into the system uses a **brute force** attack.
 However, there is a very rare possibility of it cracking into the system.

-Later, **python** 🐍 codes were developed to build the honeypot and set all its functionalities.
-In the worst-case scenario, where the cracker succeeds in intruding into our honeypot he will be affected by **payloads (viruses)** ☠️.
+Later, **python** codes were developed to build the honeypot and set all its functionalities.
+In the worst-case scenario, where the cracker succeeds in intruding into our honeypot he will be affected by **payloads (viruses)**.

 Check out other repositories at [github/HoneyTrack](https://github.com/HoneyTrack)